EMERALD ASH BORER TREATMENT

 Emerald Ash Borer (EAB) is the most destructive insect for trees ever recorded in North America.
 According to the Colorado Department of Agriculture, this green metallic beetle was found in Boulder, Colorado, and has spread since its discovery.

-Which Colorado Cities has EAB been Discovered?
+Which Colorado Cities Has EAB been Discovered?

 In 2013 the borers were found near 30th and Iris in North Boulder, and later that year, more were found on the University of Colorado campus.
-During the month of June 2016, the emerald ash borer was found inside the city limits of Longmont.
+In June 2016, the emerald ash borer was found inside the city limits of Longmont.
 In 2017 the borers were found in Lafayette, in 2018 beetles were found in Louisville and Superior CO, and in 2019, they were found in Broomfield, Westminster, and outside of Berthoud.
 In 2020, it was found in northern Fort Collins.
 As of 2021, it was found in Erie, CO.

 EAB is responsible for killing more than 50 million ash trees in over 20 different states.
 To put this in perspective, the Mountain Pine Beetle is responsible for devastating much of our Colorado’s forests and if left untreated the Emerald Ash Borer will do the equivalent to our urban forests.
 The Colorado Department of Ag estimates that one in five trees in Colorado is an ash tree.
 The good news is there are preventative measures to protect ash trees.